Sunday, September 30, 2018

 "Do not take tritons, tadpoles or frogs.
 They are protected species."

-Based on a philosophy opposite that of the "jardin [garden] à la française..."
+This park is opposite of the "jardin [garden] à la française..."

 Pamela Spurdon